Giftea/whot/docs/source/index.rst

     'player_2': [7 CIRCLE, 3 SQUARE, 11 CROSS, 8 STAR]
    }

-To view the state of the game use from a player's perspestive, use the `view` method:
+To view the state of the game use from a player's perspective, use the `view` method:

 .. code-block:: python

    game.view('player_2')

-The code above views the game state from the perspestive of ``player_2``:
+The code above views the game state from the perspective of ``player_2``:

 .. code-block:: python